aws/aws-cdk/packages/aws-cdk-lib/core/lib/adr/acknowledge-warnings.md

    certain scenarios.

 Users who are developing CDK applications may want to always use the `--strict` CLI argument to turn all warnings into errors.
-Currently this is probably not possible since as soon as one warning is not applicable they can no longer use `--strict`.
+Currently this is not possible since as soon as one warning is not applicable they can no longer use `--strict`.
 Ideally they should be able to `acknowledge` warnings (similar to what they can do with notices) indicating that the warning is not applicable to